 The researchers also called upon 761 people who had insulation installed in the last 12-24 months to determine what people actually paid.
-They also noticed that the price of installation is going up along with the increased demand due to the growth of the Austin metro and the city’s green initiatives.
+They also noticed that the price of installation is going up along with the increased demand due to the growth of the ATX metro and the city’s green initiatives.

 Meeting Insulation Installation Cost Minimums

 On almost every project, it was found that people were required to meet at least a $1,500 minimum, and many of the professional insulation companies required a $2,000 minimum.

 What the minimum means is that if you only need someone to come out and install a few square feet of insulation, you are still looking at $1,000+ for the pros to come and do it.
 With that minimum in mind, you may try to find more areas for the contractor to improve.
 For example, if you are having a little insulation blown into a wall, you might as well also have them upgrade your attic insulation at the same time.
 That way you get more insulation for your money.